-When you have an in house IT team, solving problems might be as quick as walking over to someone’s desk to look for help, but how do you manage this when your IT partner is not only not in the same building as you, but maybe doesn’t even share time zones with you?
+When you have an in-house IT team, solving problems might be as quick as walking over to someone’s desk to look for help.
+But how do you manage this when your IT partner is not in the same building as you neither even share time zones with you?
 This is why setting expectations in communication is so important from the get-go.
 You need to feel safe in knowing that when some problem arises, there will be someone at the end of the line ready to assist you.

 To avoid this, other than setting expectations, you should look for a team that is responsive, that fixes problems quickly, and where you can reach out to someone over the phone if needed.
 There’s nothing worse than an IT team that doesn’t respond when you need to figure out some issue ASAP.

 Lastly, one risk that can really hurt your operation are hidden costs.
-Think of things like extra charges for support, fees for hardware maintenance, software updates, or even extra costs like working on holidays, or weekends.
-Make sure you’re aware of these types of costs so it doesn’t come as a surprise when you get an invoice that doesn’t look at all like the figure you were set on.
+Think of things like extra charges for support, fees for hardware maintenance, software updates, or even extra costs.
+This could include working on holidays or weekends.
+Make sure you’re aware of these types of costs.
+So it doesn’t come as a surprise when you get an invoice that doesn’t look at all like the figure you were set on.

 To Sum Up…

-Finding the right IT Outsourcing Partner deserves careful consideration.
-Outlining your goals, paying attention to their expertise, looking at past projects, how well they communicate, their upfront and hidden costs is the best way of finding a partner that will meet your expectations.
+Finding the right IT outsourcing partner deserves careful consideration.
+Outlining your goals, paying attention to their expertise, looking at past projects is the best way of finding a partner that will meet your expectations.
+You should also consider how well they communicate and their upfront and hidden costs to evaluate them.
 Even if it’s a process that deserves your full attention, and might take up a bit of time to find the right software partner, it can pay off big time in the future.